 Performance Profiling

-Understanding the performance of your plugins is crucial for maintaining a smooth user experience, especially in a real-time 3D environment like the Foresight SDK.
+Understanding the performance of your plugins is crucial for maintaining a smooth user experience, especially in a real-time 3D environment like the Foresight Development Kit.

 Using Spans for Profiling

-The primary way to profile code in the Foresight SDK is by instrumenting it with tracing spans.
+The primary way to profile code in the Foresight Development Kit is by instrumenting it with tracing spans.
 By wrapping a block of code in a span, you record how long it takes to execute.

 use tracing::info_span;